Tunstall, Staffordshire: Potters

 There is evidence of small-scale pottery manufacturing in Tunstall from the 14th century.
 However, Tunstall was one of the last of towns in the Potteries to begin large scale pottery manufacturing, with the main focus being on farming, and to a lesser extent, coal & iron mining and mills.
 Thus Tunstall was not affected by the 1842 Pottery Riots.
 However, Tunstall still has a rich industrial heritage.
 At the start of the 19th century there were 3 pottery works in the town, by the close of the century that number had risen to 13.
-Famous potters located in the town have been the Adams dynasty of potters founded by William Adams, as well as Alfred Meakin, Booths founded by Enoch Booth and Enoch Wedgwood.
+Famous potters located in the town have been the Adams dynasty of potters founded by William Adams, as well as Alfred Meakin, Booths founded by Enoch Booth and Enoch Wedgwood, and W H Grindley founded in 1880 by William Harry Grindley.
 Robert Beswick, father of Beswick Pottery founder James Wright Beswick, began making pottery in Tunstall.
 Jabez Vodrey is a noted emigrant potter, the first English potter west of the Appalachian Mountains.
 Clarice Cliff (20 January 1899 – 23 October 1972) was an English ceramic industrial artist active from 1922 to 1963.
-Charles Shaw was a 19th-century potter who's in-depth autobiography has given some of the clearest insights into the Victorian Potteries, and provided Arnold Bennett with inspiration for his Clayhanger novels.
+Charles Shaw was a 19th-century potter whose in-depth autobiography has given some of the clearest insights into the Victorian Potteries, and provided Arnold Bennett with inspiration for his Clayhanger novels.
 Tunstall became widely known for its tiles, regarded to be as good as slate.
 Decorative ceramic tiles are still made in Tunstall by H and R Johnson-Richards Tiles.